MyGitUsername/mygitusername.github.io/_posts/2021-12-23-add-youtube-channel-to-rss.md

 ---
 layout: post
-title:  "Add A Youtube Channel to RSS"
+title:  "Add a Youtube Channel to RSS"
 date:   2021-12-23
 ---